 - 50% of the adult population is fully vaccinated against the virus (NCDHHS).

 - View nearby vaccine distribution sites here.

 COUNT ON ME NC

-We’ve completed new COVID-19 training and are now a participating #CountOnMeNC location.
+We’ve completed COVID-19 training and are a participating #CountOnMeNC location.
 As you see this logo around Winston-Salem, please know that our partners have taken their already stringent disinfection safety measures the extra mile that you can count on!

 Visit countonmenc.org to learn more about enhanced safety measures we’ve implemented and to take the pledge yourself.